This pollutant, which can be present at varying levels, has serious consequences for the environment, personal health, and even mental capability.

 Do Air Purifiers Work for Smoke Removal?Smoke is very difficult to remove.
 This is because it is made up of particulates and hundreds of gases or chemicals.

 Some air cleaners do a good job in removing smoke however most do not.
 This is because three things are needed in an air filtration system.
-They are sufficient air flow, true HEPA filter and advanced carbon.
+They are sufficient air flow, real HEPA filter and advanced carbon.
 The HEPA filter catches the particulates and the carbon filter adsorbs the gases.

 Air Purifiers for Clearing Industrial SmokeIf industrial smoke is a problem in your area, there is a good chance that you may have smoke seeping into your home.
 Fortunately, there are a few steps that you can take to reduce the amount of smoke in your home, and it starts with a high-quality air purifier for smoke.